 Companies are no longer segmented by different departments.
 With unified data, decision-makers have the opportunity to take actions that make customers and employees feel increasingly valued.

 At the end of the day, the leading character in this story is technology.
 There would be no data and analytics revolution without easily accessible, affordable computing power: cloud, Internet, versatile software, etc. And leaders are equally as important.
 The leaders who mobilize their organizations to embrace the promise of analytics, the frontline people who experience how analytics are changing their roles, the data scientists and IT engineers who do the hard work of collecting, classifying, organizing and deploying staggering amounts of information — they all help us gain a better understanding of the scope and meaning of this revolution.

-At Select, we fully embrace technology that improves customer experience, value and engagement.
+As an enterprise communication services provider Select Communications fully embrace technology that improves customer experience, value and engagement.
 As a trusted advisor, we’re here to guide organizations toward technologies that optimize spend and success as well as client and employee satisfaction.
-If you’re interested in communications technology that meets your needs and scales, call us at (855)-520-4500 for a free cost analysis today.
+If you’re interested in communications technology that meets your needs and scales, call us at (855) 966-4236 for a free cost analysis today.